FarmBot-Docs/farmbot-meta/v2022/farmbot/human-resources/code-of-conduct.md

 ---
 title: "Code of Conduct"
 slug: "code-of-conduct"
-description: "Send reports to safety@farm.bot"
+description: "Send reports to contact@farm.bot"
 ---

 A primary goal of our community is to be inclusive to the largest number of participants with the most varied and diverse backgrounds possible <span class="value-icon good-people"></span>.
 As such, we are committed to providing a safe and welcoming environment for all, regardless of race, gender, sexual orientation, functional diversity, physical appearance, ethnicity, nationality, or religion (or lack thereof); and lifestyle choices and practices including those related to food, health, parenting, drugs, farming and gardening, and employment.